Kumaun Express

 The Kumaun Express (15311 / 15312) is a passenger train belonging to Indian Railways - North Eastern Railway zone that used to run between Agra Fort railway station and Kathgodam railway station in India.
 It used to run seven days in a week.
-Its average speed was 36 km/hr.
-Later it used to run in Kasganj Junction railway station & Bareilly City railway station when Bareilly to Lalkuan & Agra Fort to Kasganj was being made Broad Gauge from Metre Gauge railway line.
+Its average speed was 36 km/h.
+Later it used to run in Kasganj Junction railway station and Bareilly City railway station when Bareilly to Lalkuan and Agra Fort to Kasganj was being made Broad Gauge from Metre Gauge railway line.